 4. A teaching certificate (for all school-related programs, except school psychology and health education).

 5. An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except C.G.S. candidates.
+The admissions test for MAT applicants varies by program.
+The applicant should visit the appropriate department to get additional test information.

 6. Three Candidate Reference Forms accompanied by three letters of recommendation.

 7. A Professional Goals Essay.